mautic/developer-documentation-new/docs/plugins/integrations/configuration.rst

 *************************
-Configuration Integration
+Configuration integration
 *************************

 .. contents:: Table of contents

 The Integration Plugin provides interfaces to display and store configuration options that can be accessed through the ``\Mautic\PluginBundle\Entity\Integration`` object.

+.. vale off

-Registering the Integration for configuration
+Registering the Integration for Configuration
 #############################################

+.. vale on

 To tell the IntegrationsBundle that this Integration has configuration options, tag the Integration or support class with ``mautic.config_integration`` in the Plugin's ``app/config.php``.